moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 ## "typing users" you could indicate as an animated "..." next to the connected user. it would save space on mobile.
 Also, the user who posted the most recently could be at the top of the connected users list.
-WHY saves space (esp in mobile), is a common UI indication of activity Impact 3 note: assumes that the "typing users" feature itself is important Effort 3: may be adjusted after the dependent code is written
+WHY saves space (esp in mobile), is a common UI indication of activity Impact 3 note: assumes that the "typing users" feature itself is important Effort 2: may be adjusted after the dependent code is written
+  * I changed it to 2 because it is a simple UI addition using data that is already available (after you have the list of users who are typing).
+Simple UI change would be a 1, but maybe a 2 if you need to put typingUsers into global state.
   * dependency: ?
+DM: todoMM: what is this line for?
   * MM: i gave this 3 because i have not successfully yet displayed the list of users when someone is connected, the first is to list the users and then to check if the user can see other users.
   * DM: good point, but only show the effort to do the thing.
 You can list dependencies separately. "displaying the list of connected users" is something you have to do anyway, this is just about adding a "..." after you already have that info in the app.(ok) DM: so, what is the effort?
 Put something after effort.
 If you don't know yet, still you should make your best estimate, and you can put "(may be adjusted after the dependent code is written)